Confession (manga): Film

 In January 2024, it was announced that the manga would receive a live-action film adaptation, which premiered on May 31 of the same year.
 It was produced by Gaga Corporation, directed by Nobuhiro Yamashita, with scripts by Shūji Yuki and Ryō Takada, and music composed by Masa Takumi.
 It stars Toma Ikuta and Yang Ik-june.
 The film's theme song is "Satsui vs. Satsui (Kyohan: Ikuta Tōma) (殺意vs殺意 (共犯：生田斗真)), performed by Maximum the Hormone.
 It was screened at the 28th Fantasia International Film Festival on July 19, 2024.

 Reception

 Shuichi Oguro of Kono Manga ga Sugoi!
 Web wrote that the series "exquisitely matches the extreme situation and abnormal psychology", praising the psychological depiction in the story crafted by Fukumoto.
 Ettore Gabrielli from Lo Spazio Bianco praised the series for its atmosphere and the tension between the main characters, commending as well Kawaguchi's artwork, recommending it to thriller fans.

+The series was listed in the top 10 of the American Library Association's 2025 Best Graphic Novels for Adults list.